i-dot-ai/redbox-copilot-streamlit/README.md

 ## First time setup

-Clone to repo to your local machine.
+Clone the repo to your local machine.

 ### Dev container